 About the programme

 This NIAS Talk sheds light on women’s ways of communicating and their underexplored experiences in the Mediterranean.
 What defines using your voice?
 For some it is the freedom to speak your mind, for others it’s being able to speak multiple languages or to publish your writings.
-Whereas today social media and language apps have given an increasing number of women the power to communicate the way they want to, we know little about their experiences of navigating their voice in the early modern Mediterranean.
+Whereas today social media and language apps have given an increasing number of women the power to communicate the way they want to, we know little about their experiences of navigating their voice back in the days.

 How did women communicate?
 What were there experiences?
 Recent years have seen growing interest in language and communication in this time and age, in particular its multilingual character.
 However, the focus has been largely on men and women have been almost entirely ignored.
 Recovering these experiences may tell us more about both women’s and men’s roles in society.
-What can insights from the early modern age tell us about today?
+Furthermore, what can insights from the early modern age tell us about today?

 About the speakers